CRIS: a timeline

 Read more about the CTI on our website.

-By analysing the CRIS health record of more than 7,500 individuals with schizophrenia from the South London and Maudsley NHS Foundation Trust (SLaM), researchers identified a link between negative symptoms experienced by people with schizophrenia and poor clinical outcomes.
+By analysing the CRIS health record of more than 7,500 individuals with schizophrenia from the South London and Maudsley NHS Foundation Trust (the Trust), researchers identified a link between negative symptoms experienced by people with schizophrenia and poor clinical outcomes.
 People with schizophrenia usually experience a combination of negative symptoms (e.g. poor motivation, emotional withdrawal, and a reduction in speech and activity) and positive symptoms (e.g. hallucinations and delusions).

-Using natural language processing (text mining), the research team led by Dr Rashmi Patel from the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King’s College London, found that negative symptoms are a relatively common feature of schizophrenia and are associated with increased hospital admission, readmission, and length of inpatient stay.
+Using Natural Language Processing (text mining), the research team led by Dr Rashmi Patel from the Institute of Psychiatry, Psychology & Neuroscience (IoPPN) at King’s College London, found that negative symptoms are a relatively common feature of schizophrenia and are associated with increased hospital admission, readmission, and length of inpatient stay.
 Published in BMJ Open, the findings highlight the importance of developing effective treatments for the negative symptoms of schizophrenia.

 This paved the way for a range of automated information extraction tools to be developed over the following 2 years (see 2017) to help CRIS scientists move beyond diagnosis to symptom profiling of other mental health conditions.

-The Improving Access to Psychological Therapies (IAPT) initiative began in 2008 and has transformed the way in which talking treatments like cognitive behavioural therapy are delivered in the NHS.
-South London and Maudsley NHS Foundation Trust (SLaM) provided IAPT services to its catchment using a separate electronic health records system.
-In 2015 this was incorporated into CRIS, alongside the other SLaM records and with the same security and governance structures.
+Close-up of psychotherapist analyzing patient's problem in the office stock photoThe Improving Access to Psychological Therapies (IAPT) initiative began in 2008 and has transformed the way in which talking treatments like cognitive behavioural therapy are delivered in the NHS.
+South London and Maudsley NHS Foundation Trust (the Trust) provided IAPT services to its catchment using a separate electronic health records system.
+In 2015 this was incorporated into CRIS, alongside the other Trust records and with the same security and governance structures.
 This increased the size of the CRIS database by around 100,000 people and has opened up a wealth of data on psychotherapies for research and service development.

 During a BBC Radio 4 Today Programme interview in February 2014, Professor Matthew Hotopf, Director of the NIHR Maudsley Biomedical Research Centre (BRC), discussed the importance of using electronic medical records for research into improving patient care.
 Making special reference to CRIS, he stressed that the rewards of medical record research could be enormous.